Since 2017

 Step 40

-41. In the morning, take the chilled cake out of the refrigerator.
-Warm the outside of the baking ring briefly with a hot damp towel to release the cake.
-Carefully remove the ring and the acetate film.
-Behold the beautiful three-layer cake that has emerged.
+41. In the morning I take the cake out of the refrigerator and warm the baking ring with a hot towel.
+I remove the form and the acetate film.
+The result is a real "beauty".

 Step 41